Jackiexiao/MTTS/README.md

 This is only a demo of mandarin frontend which is lack of some parts like "text normalasition" and "prosody prediction", and the phone set && Question Set this project use havn't fully tested yet.

+A draft [documentation](http://mtts.readthedocs.io/zh_CN/latest/#) written in Mandarin

 ## Data
-Using 15 hours of wav for a mandarin speech synthesis dataset which is not open-source, but you can use thchs30 dataset to run the demo (or record wav by yourself)
+There is no open-source mandarin speech synthesis dataset on the internet, this proj used thchs30 dataset to demostrate speech synthesis

 ## Generated Samples
 Listen to  https://jackiexiao.github.io/MTTS/